-Lee at VolleyballMag.com had a conversation with Texas head coach Jerritt Elliott on the subject of making a change to the NCAA women’s volleyball tournament.
-Basically, it goes like this.
+Lee at VolleyballMag.com had a conversation with Texas head coach Jerritt Elliott in 2020 on the subject of making a change to the NCAA women’s volleyball tournament.
+Basically, it went like this.

 Keep the first weekend of the tournament the same, and also the last one (Final Four).

 Split the middle weekend – the Rounds of 16 and 8 – into two weekends.

 For the Round of 16 weekend the top 8 seeds host a 2-of-3 series with their drawn opponent.
 By that I mean the teams would play a standard 3-of-5 set match on Friday and a second one on Saturday.
 If necessary, they’d play a deciding third on Sunday.

 The pattern would repeat for the Round of 8, with the top 4 teams hosting.

 The motivation for this change is basically attendance.
 Generally speaking, the teams likely to be hosts most often in this format are ones that tend to draw large crowds.